MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/coordinatesystems/coordinatesystems.md

 ![Coordinate Systems in MeVisLab](/images/tutorials/basicmechanics/GSExampleImageProcessing10b.png "Coordinate Systems in MeVisLab")

-## World coordinates
+## World Coordinates
 World coordinates are:
 * Global: Combine several objects in a view
 * Isotropic: All directions are equivalent
 * Orthogonal: Coordinate axes are orthogonal to each other

 The origin of the world coordinate system can be anywhere and is not clearly defined.
 Origins of the other coordinate systems can always be mapped to the world coordinate system.
-In case of DICOM images, this mapping is defined by DICOM tags.
+In the case of DICOM images, this mapping is defined by DICOM tags.

-### World coordinates in MeVisLab
+### World Coordinates in MeVisLab
 You can show the world coordinates in MeVisLab by using the following example network:

 ![World Coordinates in MeVisLab](/images/tutorials/basicmechanics/WorldCoordinates.png "World Coordinates in MeVisLab")

-The `ConstantImage` module generates an artificial image with a certain size, data type and a constant fill value.
+The `ConstantImage` module generates an artificial image with a certain size, data type, and a constant fill value.
 The origin of the image is at the origin of the world coordinate system, therefore the `SoCoordinateSystem` module shows the world coordinate system.
 In order to have a larger z-axis, open the panel of the `ConstantImage` module and set *IMage Size* for *Z* to *256*.

 ![ConstantImage Info](/images/tutorials/basicmechanics/ConstantImageInfo.png "ConstantImage Info")

-Placing an object into the Open Inventor Scene of the `SoExaminerViewer`, in this case a `SoCube` with *width*, *height* and *depth* of 10, places the object to the origin of the world coordinate system.
+Placing an object into the Open Inventor Scene of the `SoExaminerViewer`, in this case a `SoCube` with *width*, *height*, and *depth* of 10, places the object to the origin of the world coordinate system.

 ![SoCube in world coordinate system](/images/tutorials/basicmechanics/SoCubeWorldCoordinates.png "SoCube in world coordinate system")